 - When should you call DeRegt?

-Conductor Resistance Testing
+Testing Conductor Resistance

-Benefits of Testing and Inspection
+Advantages of Testing and Inspection